dhlab-epfl/dhSegment/README.md

 __How to__

-1. Get the annotated dataset [here](https://github.com/dhlab-epfl/dhSegment/releases/download/v0.2/pages.zip), which already contains the folders `images` and `labels` for training validation and testing set.
+1. Get the annotated dataset [here](https://github.com/dhlab-epfl/dhSegment/releases/download/v0.2/pages.zip), which already contains the folders `images` and `labels` for training, validation and testing set.
 Unzip it into `model/pages`.
 2. Download the pretrained weights for ResNet :
 ```
 cd pretrained_models/